- Live Rates

 Summary: Refinancing can be a great way to take advantage of a lower interest rate, which can help you save a lot of money on your mortgage.
 But if you have a low income, can you refinance?
 This article will explain.

 Here’s a common situation: you old mortgage has an interest rate that is quite a lot higher than today’s available rates, and you could save hundreds of dollars each month by refinancing.
 You have lots of equity in your home now that the market has recovered nicely.
 There’s one problem: you don’t have enough income to qualify for the loan you need.

 Lenders look at an important number called Debt-To-Income ratio, or DTI.
 They calculate this by adding up the total house payment (including taxes and insurance) and all other debt (credit cards, student loans, car loans, etc.).
 They divide that total debt number by the borrower’s gross monthly income to arrive at DTI.
 It can’t exceed 45%.

 There are many ways the DTI can get too high: a family that had two incomes when they applied for the original loan may now have just one, there could be more debt in the picture for any number of reasons—or a combination of the two.

 Keep in mind that it doesn’t matter how flawless your credit is; if your DTI is over 45% (even 45.01%), you won’t get the loan.

 If your DTI is too high, running out and getting a second job won’t do the trick; in order for income from a second job to count, you have to have it for at least two years.
 So we have to look at the debt side of the equation to solve the problem.

-There are two common ways to get the DTI down.
+There are two common ways to get your DTI down.